-The Southern Region Water Resource conference is being developed and will provide a unique opportunity for principal focus on water issues relevant to sustainable agriculture, unlike regional conferences such as offered by the Southern Sustainable Agriculture Working Group which aim to and successfully address a large number and broad range of sustainable agricultural topics.
-Also unlike other conferences which focus on cutting-edge research and technology often in early stages of development and experimentation, the regional water conference will feature speakers describing research and techniques with direct and current application to sustainable agricultural enterprises and will encourage presentations with easily understandable communication styles and minimal use of complicated charts and statistical tests unfamiliar to most producers.
+The Southern Region Water Resource Conference was delivered and provided a unique opportunity for principal focus on water issues relevant to sustainable agriculture, unlike regional conferences such as offered by the Southern Sustainable Agriculture Working Group which aim to and successfully address a large number and broad range of sustainable agricultural topics.
+Also unlike other conferences which focus on cutting-edge research and technology often in early stages of development and experimentation, the regional water conference featured speakers describing research and techniques with direct and current application to sustainable agricultural enterprises and presentations with easily understandable communication styles and minimal use of complicated charts and statistical tests unfamiliar to most producers.

-The conference is scheduled for July 23-25 in College Station, TX at the Texas A&M Hotel and Conference Center.
+The conference was held July 23-25 in College Station, TX at the Texas A&M Hotel and Conference Center.
 The conference website is https://agrilife.org/southern-region-water-conference/.
-A call for abstracts has been issued and will close April 5, 2019.
-Early bird registration will close May 15, 2019.
-A press release developed by Texas A&M AgriLife Extension, an announcement regarding the conference from SSARE and two conference flyers are attached.
+A call for abstracts was issued and closed May 5, 2019.
+Early bird registration closed May 22, 2019.
+The conference program, press releases developed by Texas A&M AgriLife Extension, other media outlet examples, and two conference flyers are attached.